Generic selectors

 The Bible clearly shows that fasting is the tool when one absolutely needs to entreat God to intervene.
 Why?
 Because prayers are a mirror of the desire in our hearts and fasting helps present us before God with greater humility.
 God’s people fast largely for two reasons: when they are personally afflicted with trials and for others who are beset with trials:

 Sadly, fasting for many is only once a year on the Day of Atonement.
 Because it is not a regular practice, it is also not generally well understood.
-How to fast, the reason for fasting, the physical and spiritual effects of fasting, and the critical part prayer plays in a fast are not well understood.
+How to fast, the reasons for fasting, the physical and spiritual effects of fasting, and the critical part prayer plays in a fast are not well understood.
 Over the years, there have been questions such as:

 · Can I brush my teeth?